sanyassyed/sf_eviction/README.md

 ### TODO:
 * Next day
-    - test the flow with the prefect agent
+    [ ] test the flow with the prefect agent
-    - Add logging in the flows
+    [ ] Add logging in the flows
-    - Work on terraform
+    [ ] Work on terraform
-    - replace the dataset name with dataset credential with the same one used to create it in terraform
+    [X] replace the dataset name (sf_eviction) with dataset name credential (set this when using terraform to create the dataset)
-    - work on dbt-core locally
+    [ ] work on dbt-core locally
 * Later in the project
-    - Add update instead of create table
-    - Later modify the date to maybe seperate by month years etc
-    - Seperate lat and long info from the location column
-    -
+    [ ] Pull data via API using offset
+    [ ] Add update instead of create table so when new data is pulled it updates the existing table [X] Later modify the date to maybe seperate by month years etc [X] Seperate lat and long info from the location column [ ] Read json data directly into the pyspark df rather than write locally [find failed tests to do this in 05_api_json_data_write.ipynb]
+    [ ] Write the data from pyspark df directly to BQ and GCS - do this using Dataproc?